 We made substantial investments in Particle Inc., or Particle, in the form of investments and loans in the past.
-Particle operates Yidian Zixun ("-点资讯"), or Yidian, a personalized news and life-style information application in China that allows users to define and explore desired content on their mobile devices.
-As of the date hereof, we held Series B, Series C and Series D1 convertible redeemable preferred shares of Particle, which had been accounted for as available-for-sale debt investments, representing an aggregate of approximately 37.63% equity interest of Particle on an as-if converted basis.
-The fair value of our available-for-sale debt investments in Particle was RMB1,959.5 million (US\$285.0 million) as of December 31, 2018.
-In March 2019, we entered into a share purchase agreement with Run Liang Tai Management Limited, or Run Liang Tai, to sell 32% of the total outstanding shares of Particle to Run Liang Tai and its designated entities, or the proposed buyers, for a total consideration of US\$448 million in cash.
-We have already received a cash deposit of US\$100 million from the proposed buyers.
-However, closing of the transaction is subject to various conditions, many of which are beyond our control.
-As such, we may not be able to complete the proposed transactions, we may not be able to receive the US\$448 million consideration provided in the purchase agreement, and we may be required to refund the deposit of US\$100 million we have received together with interests.
-We may even be required to pay liquidated damages of US\$40 million and otherwise fully compensate the proposed buyers if we unilaterally decide to terminate this transaction or materially breach our representations, warranties and obligations under the purchase agreement.
-We will also be required to pay the proposed buyers additional compensation calculated at an annual rate of 6% for the period in which we have held the US\$100 million of deposit if this transaction fails to close before July 22, 2019 or within such longer period as agreed by the parties due to failure to obtain approvals by the board of directors and shareholders of Phoenix TV for this transaction.
-See "Item 4.
-Information on the Company-C. Organizational Structure - Our Corporate Structure."
-Any of these will deprive us of the opportunity to realize a significant amount of gain from investment in Particle and may have a material adverse effect on our financial position, results of operation and our ADS price.
-In addition, if we fail to complete the proposed transactions, we may not be able to negotiate better or comparable terms or at all with other potential buyers either.
-Finally, if the proposed transactions are completed, we will become a minority shareholder in Particle and may not be able to maintain collaboration with Particle to implement our mobile strategy, which could adversely affect our mobile business.
+Particle operates Yidian Zixun ("- []]]"), or Yidian, a personalized news and life-style information application in China that allows users to define and explore desired content on their mobile devices.
+As of the date hereof, we held Series C and Series D1 convertible redeemable preferred shares of Particle, which had been accounted for as available-for-sale debt investments, representing an aggregate of approximately 20.21% equity interest of Particle on an as-if converted basis (which reflected the completion of the issuance of additional shares under Particle's share incentive plan).
+The fair value of our available-for-sale debt investments in Particle was RMB2,012.5 million (US\$289.1 million) as of December 31, 2019.
+In March 2019, we entered into a share purchase agreement with Run Liang Tai Management Limited, or Run Liang Tai, to sell 32% equity interest of Particle on an as-if converted basis to Run Liang Tai and its designated entities, or the proposed buyers.
+We subsequently entered into a series of agreements with Run Liang Tai and the shareholders of Particle to resolve certain issues in connection with the sale of shares in Particle.
+See "Failure of our business strategies through our subsidiaries, affiliates and other business alliance partners and any related disputes could negatively affect our financial condition, operating results and reputation." and "Item 4.
+Information on the Company - C. Organizational Structure - Our Corporate Structure" for further details.
+However, there are still uncertainties as to the completion of the remaining part of the proposed transaction.
+Any of these will deprive us of the opportunity to realize a significant amount of gain from our investment in Particle and may have a material adverse effect on our financial position, results of operation and our ADS price.
+In addition, if we fail to complete the proposed transactions, we may not be able to negot